yangsoosong/google-geocoding-api/parsingAddresses.md

 ## Challenges
 Some *challenges* I had with:
 <br>
-1% of the addresses(113) were not accepted by google(zero_results / invalid request)
+1% of the addresses(113) were not accepted by google(zero_results / invalid request) : User put random values / wrong info / google not responding
 ![not accepted requests](/screenShots/notAcceptedRequests.PNG)

 	- When zero_result / invalid request from google